Updated: Mar 15, 2022

-Studies show married people want to talk to their spouse about sex satisfaction, performance but were uncomfortable, were embarrassed or didn’t want to hurt their feelings.
+Studies show married people want to talk to their spouse about sex satisfaction and performance but were uncomfortable, embarrassed or didn’t want to hurt their feelings.

 We encourage you to search deep and find a way to bring up this important topic that could be hindering you from having a more enjoyable marriage.
 Its good to clear the air and not harbor anything that could come in between you and your spouse growing closely.

 Your vulnerability creates more room for vulnerability and the more you practice this the more your communication and sex life will improve.